oss-review-toolkit/ort/examples/README.md

 recommendation on the configuration to use.

 Please consult your legal counsel about how ORT should be configured for your use cases.

+Note: All files ending with '.ort.yml' are examples for (project specific) repository configuration files.